aws-samples/serverless-patterns/cloudfront-s3-oac-sam/README.md

-# AWS Service 1 to AWS Service 2
+# Amazon CloudFront to Amazon S3 with OAC

 This pattern creates a CloudFront distribution with an S3 origin secured with origin access control (OAC).